 Why Use Times Tales?

 - It works!

-- Included is a second CD with extra resources that can be printed out: flashcards, dice game, quiz sheets, and crossword puzzles.
+- It comes with extra resources that can be printed out: flashcards, dice game, quiz sheets, and crossword puzzles.

 By the end of that car ride, my niece was ready to ask her mom to get Times Tales for herself.

 So, if your child is struggling to learn multiplication and division facts, Times Tales is really a great way to go.

 This does sound like a fun way to learn multiplication facts!
 Thanks for linking up at Favorite Resources 🙂

 It really was a much easier way for my son to memorize multiplication and division than his addition and subtraction facts were.
 I can’t believe how quickly he was able to get them down!

 I remember using silly stories like that to remember the states/capitals.
 It’s kind of like how learning something to music makes it easier to remember…give us more than one way to remember something I guess.
 Thanks for sharing with us at Trivium Tuesdays!